nunofernandes2000/nunofernandes2000/README.md

 # 💫 About Me:
 Hi!
-I'm Nuno Fernandes.<br>📜 I’m currently studying Software Engineer.<br>💻 I’m working on A MatosCar as Full-Stack Developer
+I'm Nuno Fernandes.<br>📜 I’m currently studying Software Engineer.<br>💻 I was an ex-intern at A MatosCar as a Full-Stack Developer.

 ## 🌐 Socials: